-+ In most countries, states, cities and/or local municipalities the installation, operation and maintenance of devices where pressure Vessels are in use are subject to local boiler and pressure Vessel regulations.

-- + In most countries, states, cities and/or local municipalities the installation may only be carried out by a licensed installation company.
-Inspections must be carried out by a qualified and licensed third-party firm in accordance with all applicable laws, rules and regulations for the region where the dryer is installed. - + The pressure Vessels used in this device are built according to the American Society of Mechanical Engineers (ASME) standard Section 8, Division 1.
+- + In most countries, states, cities and/or local municipalities the installation, operation and maintenance of devices where pressure vessels are in use are subject to local boiler and pressure vessel regulations. - + The end user is responsible for following all of the relevant laws, rules and regulations and ensuring that only experienced and trained personnel install and/or operate the dryer. - + In most countries, states, cities and/or local municipalities the installation may only be carried out by a licensed installation company.
+Inspections must be carried out by a qualified and licensed third-party firm in accordance with all applicable laws, rules and regulations for the region where the dryer is installed. - The pressure vessels used in this device are built according to the American Society of Mechanical Engineers (ASME) standard Section 8, Division 1.